PECE-project/drupal-pece/README.md

 [![DOI](https://zenodo.org/badge/52763688.svg)](https://zenodo.org/badge/latestdoi/52763688)

 If you’d like to include a DOI for the project, you can create a release of the GitHub repo and then archive the release on Zenodo.
 Zenodo will assign a DOI to the release, which you can include in the citation.
+Zenodo will assign a DOI to the release, which you can include in the citation.

 <div id='contributors'/>